Dr James Bradley [CV]

 Margaret Cramm

-PhD Student, QMUL Bluesky: @microbeMAC Margaret enjoys studying life at extremes.
-She began her research career in the Geomicrobiology group at the University of Calgary.
-There she studied the biogeography of thermophilic spore-forming bacteria over time and space and the distribution of methanotrophic bacteria and benthic megafauna near an Arctic marine methane seep.
-Margaret has had the pleasure of joining research cruises to the Scotian Slope near Nova Scotia, Canada (CCGS Hudson) and the Canadian Arctic (CCGS Amundsen).
-She participated in IODP Expedition 370 to search for microorganisms in the super-deep biosphere with D/V Chikyu.
-As a PhD student in the School of Geography at Queen Mary University of London, Margaret is exploring microbial communities in Arctic permafrost and their connection to biogeochemical cycles. |
+Postdoc, QMUL Bluesky: @microbeMAC Margaret enjoys studying life at extremes.
+She began her research career in the Geomicrobiology group at the University of Calgary, studying the biogeography of thermophilic spore-forming bacteria and the distribution of methanotrophic bacteria and benthic megafauna near an Arctic marine methane seep.
+She completed her PhD at Queen Mary University of London in 2024 exploring microbial communities in Arctic permafrost and their connection to biogeochemical cycles, and is currently a postdoc on the NERC-NSF SUN SPEARS project working on microbial dynamics in Arctic soils. |

 Sonia Papadaki